 Under God’s guidance, the Jews became a powerful nation with kings such as Saul, David, and Solomon, who built the first Temple.
 Subsequently, this was the site around which Jewish worship was centred.
 The Temple contained the Ark of the Covenant, and was the exclusive site for certain religious rituals.

-In 1947 the United Nations agreed to create the State of Israel in what was then Palestine.
-In 1948 the British military forces withdrew from the region after a period of terrorist-like violence against them by the Zionists and the State of Israel was born.
+In 1947 the United Nations agreed to recognition of the State of Israel in the territory of Palestine.
+In 1948 the British military forces withdrew from Palestine after a period of terrorism and violence against them by the Zionists in order to help establish Israel.
 Since then there have been several wars between the Arab countries around Israel which have been marked by several invasions and great loss of lives.
-The most notable living example of the political instability between Israel and the surrounding Arab states is revealed by the ongoing political and military battles between Israel and the Palestinian people.

 The Jewish religion is based on the principle that there is only one indivisible all-powerful, all-knowing and all-present God, who is fair and just and the creator of the universe and mankind.